DeepanshuAgarwal999/celltech/README.md

   },
 }
 ```
 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+I try m y best and added all the required functionalities hope you lik it
+ Destination Explorer:
+○ Implement a page to search for destinations by city.
+○ Display a list of destinations with their names, ratings, and the
+number of reviews.
+○ Use dummy data for destinations, including properties such as
+name, rating, and reviews.
+2. Review System:
+○ Implement a review system for destinations.
+○ Display reviews with information such as destination name,
+review, rating, and user name.
+3. Itinerary Planner:
+○ Create a page for users to plan itineraries.
+○ Implement a form to create a new itinerary with details such as
+name, date to start, and a list of destinations for the itinerary.
+○ Initially while creating the itinerary it should be empty.
+Users can
+add places using a given search bar, and on click it destinations
+will be added as shown in UI.
+○ Save the itineraries using dummy data.
+○ This specific part will need some logic building.
+4. Existing Itineraries:
+○ Display a list of existing itineraries with their names, reviews,
+and ratings.
+○ Don’t need to build itinerary detail but some hint of clicking on
+itinerary is welcomed
+5. Additional Features (Optional):
+○ Implement search functionality for itineraries.
+○ Add the ability to edit and delete existing itineraries.
+○ Enhance the UI for a better user experience.